korniko98/pivot-atlas/docs/tools/index.md

 Platforms such as [Silent Push](https://silentpush.com/) retain DNS resolution data, allowing analysts to query for historical resolutions.
 This can be useful when investigating long-term activity, during which time the threat actor is likely to have made various changes to their infrastructure.

+### DNS Permutations

+[DNStwist](https://github.com/elceef/dnstwist) is an open source tool that generates a comprehensive list of permutations based on a provided domain name and then checks if any of these permutations are currently in use.
+It allows to find domains with similar names.

 ## Traffic aggregation

 ### Web traffic